Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 - mirror
 ```

-The mirror is *obvioulsy* the most interesting item.
+The mirror is *obviously* the most interesting item.

 ```
 Through the mirror, you see "d8f1e2a126c21ae6791cea6a335784c8" scrawled in charcoal on your forehead.